 Another major step towards committal reform is the Criminal Justice (Committal Reform) Bill, introduced to the Assembly by the Minister in November 2020 and entering committee stage.
 Long explains that she hopes the Bill will make a significant difference to how cases progressing through the Crown court are handled and explains that the Bill also goes some way to addressing some of the recommendations which emerged from the Gillen Review Report into the law and procedures in serious sexual offences in Northern Ireland in relation to the speed of justice.

 The Criminal Justice (Committal Reform) Bill is one of five pieces of primary legislation which the Minister hopes to legislate for through the Assembly by the end of the current mandate in March 2020.
-The Domestic Abuse and Civil Proceedings Bill has already passed all the necessary Assembly hurdles and is awaiting royal assent and the Protection from Stalking Bill was introduced on 18 January 2021.
-As well as those already introduced, Long aims to bring forward a Personal Injury Discount Rate (Damages) Bill, which she will likely seek accelerated passage on, and a Justice (Miscellaneous Provisions) Bill in spring 2021, which the Minister outlines will largely relate to victims and witnesses of serious sexual offences.
+The Domestic Abuse and Civil Proceedings Bill has already passed all the necessary Assembly hurdles and was given royal assent on 1 March and the Protection from Stalking Bill was introduced on 18 January 2021.
+As well as those already introduced, Long has brought forward a Damages (Return on Investment) Bill, and is aiming for a Justice (Miscellaneous Provisions) Bill in spring 2021, which the Minister outlines will largely relate to victims and witnesses of serious sexual offences.

 “I think it’s important that as a legislative assembly that we put down a marker and follow through on our primary purpose for existing.”